- 3 time Olympic medalist

 Catriona is actively involved in her community and charity associations including The Saskatoon Foundation

 Catriona Le May Doan Endowment for Children and Youth.
-She is a spokesperson for the SpinaBifida and
+She is an ambassador for the SpinaBifida and

-Hydrocephalus Association of Canada, Right to Play, and Ontario’s Lakefield Oval Project.
-She was on the Vancouver 2010 Olympic Organizing Committee Board and is a Board member of CODA and the Canadian Sport Centre Calgary.
+Hydrocephalus Association of Canada, Right to Play, and Special Olympics Canada.
+She was on the Vancouver 2010 Olympic Organizing Committee Board and is a Board member of Canada Games Council, and the Canadian Sport Institute Calgary.
+She is also a spokesperson for Saskatchewan Blue Cross.

-Catriona has covered four Olympic Games and co-hosted the primetime show Countdown to Beijing.
+Catriona has covered five Olympic Games and co-hosted the primetime show Countdown to Beijing.
 She joined the CTV Olympic broadcast team for the Vancouver 2010 Games, which earned her a Gemini for Best Sports Analyst.
-Catriona will continue her work with CTV, as co-host of Olympic Morning for the London 2012 Games.
+Catriona co-hosted Olympic Morning for the London 2012 Games.

 Catriona has received three Honorary Degrees from the University of Calgary, the University of Saskatchewan and the University of Regina and gave the convocation speech to their graduating classes.
 Catriona was inducted into Canada’s Sports Hall of Fame and the Canadian Olympic Committee’s Sports Hall of Fame and appointed an Officer of the Order of Canada.

-Catriona lives in Calgary with her husband Bart and their two children.
+Catriona lives in Calgary with her husband Bart and their two children, Greta and Easton.